IPv6 Forum Certification

 The IPv6 Program is an accredited course of DePaul University, which follows the quarter system (as opposed to the semester system).

-Students may elect to register in either IPD 352 (undergraduate level) or IPD 452 (graduate level), unless they are currently degree-seeking students of the university.
+Applicants select to register in either IPD 352 (undergraduate level) or IPD 452 (graduate level), unless they are currently degree-seeking students of the university.
 In that case, they are required to select the level that corresponds with their degree program.
-Additionally, students interested in enrolling in the graduate section must have previously completed an undergraduate degree.
+Additionally, applicants interested in enrolling in the graduate section must have completed a bachelor's degree.

-IPD 352 and IPD 452 are combined, with all students having access to the same course material.
+IPD 352 and IPD 452 are combined courses, with all students having access to the same course material.
 However, students in the graduate section will be required to perform additional coursework than those in the undergraduate section.